A characterization of representable intervals: Representability

-\begin{theorem} An interval $I$ in $\EE$ is representable if and only if it has injective boundaries and possesses binary meet and join operations such that both $\wedge$ and $\wedge\circ\tau$ are 2-cells $\bottom\circ i\twocell<150>1_{I}$, and both $\vee$ and $\vee\circ\tau$ are 2-cells $1_{I}\twocell<150>\top\circ i$. \begin{proof} It follows from Proposition \ref{prop:rep_meet_join} and Lemma \ref{lemma:boundaries} that a representable interval possesses the required properties.
+respectively.
+Finally, we require that $\Gamma$ and $\Gamma'$ are inverse to one another in the sense that $\Gamma(f)\circ_{h}\Gamma'(f)=1_{f}^{v}$ and $\Gamma'(f)\circ_{v}\Gamma(f)=1^{h}_{f}$. \end{definition} We will make use of the following result in the proof of our main theorem. \begin{theorem}[Brown and Mosa (Corollary 4.4 in \cite{Brown:DC2CTSC})] On an edge symmetric double category $\DD$, connections correspond to morphisms $\Theta\colon\Box\DD\to<150>\DD$ which are identity on objects and arrows, where $\Box\DD$ is the double category which has the same objects and 1-cells as $\DD$, but with 2-cells given by commutative squares. \end{theorem} We now turn to our main theorem. \begin{theorem} An interval $I$ in $\EE$ is representable if and only if it has injective boundaries and possesses binary meet and join operations such that both $\wedge$ and $\wedge\circ\tau$ are 2-cells $\bottom\circ i\twocell<150>1_{I}$, and both $\vee$ and $\vee\circ\tau$ are 2-cells $1_{I}\twocell<150>\top\circ i$. \begin{proof} It follows from Proposition \ref{prop:rep_meet_join} and Lemma \ref{lemma:boundaries} that a representable interval possesses the required properties.